-The ADC has two programmable input ranges: 1x and 2x, where the 1x range is defined by $V{IN} = \pm V{REF}$ and the 2x range is defined by $V{IN} = \pm 2 \cdot V{REF}$.
+The ADC has two programmable input ranges: 1x and 2x, where the 1x range is defined by V{IN} = $\pm V{REF}$ and the 2x range is defined by V{IN} = $\pm 2 \cdot V{REF}$.
 The 2x input range doubles the available range when using a reference voltage = 2.5 V or less.
-The 2x input range typically improves SNR by +1 dB, but this requires driving the inputs to the 5-V supply rails to achieve full SNR when using a 2.5-V reference voltage.
-The best available SNR performance (4 dB improvement typical) is by using a 4.096-V or 5-V reference voltage (be sure to program the ADC to the high-reference range mode).
+The 2x input range requires driving the inputs to the 5-V supply rails to exercise the full range when using a 2.5-V reference voltage.
+When using a 4.096-V or 5-V reference voltage be sure to program the ADC to the high-reference range mode.
 The 2x range operation is internally forced to the 1x range mode when the high-reference range is selected.
-See the CONFIG1 register to program the input range.
-Table 8-2 summarizes the ADC input range options.
+See the CONFIG1 register to program the input range. \gtrsim 8-2 summarizes the ADC input range options.